spaceysun/RepData_PeerAssessment2/Assignment_2.md

 ==================================

-## Question 2 Across the United States, which types of events have the greatest economic consequences?
+## QUESTION 2: Across the United States, which types of events have the greatest economic consequences?

 #### Apart from property and crop damages, I think injuries and fatalities should also be considered.